nebyui/text-editor/README.md

 This purpose of this project was to become familiar with C++ and see how it could apply to my seperate video game project.

-I chose to learn C++ because Godot game engine supports C++ scripts, so learning this programmin language will be helpful with seperate game projects.
+I chose to learn C++ because Godot game engine supports C++ scripts, so learning this programming language will be helpful with seperate game projects.
 Additionally, C++ is a very commonly used and versetile language.

 This program is a simple text editor that is designed to save and load a player's theoretical progress and statistics from a theoretical game.
 Of course, actual game saving systems are significantly more complex, but it was a good learning experience to see how C++ can modify files and what contexts it could be used for.